project-fluxo/fluxo/README.md

 #Fluxo
-FLUXO is a numerical tool to solve PDEs, for example the compressible Navier-Stokes equations, magneto-hydrodynamic equations and others.
+FLUXO is a numerical tool to solve nonlinear advection diffusion equations, for example the compressible Navier-Stokes equations, the resistive magneto-hydrodynamic equations and others.

-FLUXO is based on the Discontinuous Galerkin Spectral Element Method (DGSEM), which allows for high-order of accuracy and fully unstructured hexahedral meshes.
+FLUXO is based on a novel Discontinuous Galerkin Spectral Element Method (DGSEM), which allows for high-order of accuracy and fully unstructured hexahedral meshes.
+The volume terms are formulated in a specific subcell flux based form, which allows the construction of entropy stable as well as kinetic energy preserving discretisations.
 The solver is parallelized very efficiently and scales up to hundreds of thousand cores.